-(c) Statement of Compliance
+Statement of compliance (c)

 The financial statements and notes comply with Australian Accounting Standards, which include Australian Accounting Interpretations.

 (d) Insurance

 The Office's insurance activities are conducted through the NSW Treasury Managed Fund Scheme of self-insurance for Government agencies.
 The expense (premium) is determined by the Fund Manager based on past claims experience.